kubesure/forkjoin/README.md

 1. Multiplexer spawns N goroutines for N worker added through addWorker method on the Multiplexer
 2. Multiplexer's model is request/response, it return only one response form the worker
-3. Worker only need to implement the actual work.
+3. Each worker needs to
+    * Implement Worker interface and return on result channel.
 Heartbeat is managed for the worker.
-4. Each worker needs to
-    * Implement the Worker interface and return on result channel
     * Exit its work on a signal from Manager on the done channel
+	* Worker only need to implement the actual work.
-5. Worker (goroutine) is considered unhealthy and is restarted if the heartbeat is delayed by more than two seconds
+4. The worker (goroutine) is considered unhealthy if the heartbeat is delayed by more than two seconds and   	is restarted

 ## TODO

 1. Bindings for Kafka and Java